amandakoka/autismawareness/README.md

 # Autism Awareness Website

 ## Introduction
 The Autism awareness website is designed to be a responsive website allowing visitors to view on a range of devices from iPhone, tablet and desktop.
 It is an informative website in which users can use to learn about what autism is, the signs of autism and find support.
 This website is designed to inform users of autism.
 It contains information regarding autism ranging from the diagnosis, signs and symptoms, contact and support.The website is comprised of 3 pages, in which are accessible from the navigation menu (home page, signs page, contact us page).
+And a thankyou page which can be seen after submitting your form on the contact page.

 ## Table of Contents